A Guide to Buying Property in the BVI for Foreign Buyers

 Discover Virgin Gorda – Read our guide to buying property in Virgin Gorda.

-Can a foreign national buy property in the BVI?
+How long can a foreign citizen stay in the BVI?

 You could save money when investing in BVI real estate by using a foreign exchange expert to get the best rate for your property purchase.
 We have partnered with Halo Financial, a specialist in foreign exchange, to help you get the best exchange rates when making one-off or regular international payments for a property purchase in the British Virgin Islands.
 To see how you could save money, read more: Foreign Exchange.